edannenberg/kubler/bb-dock/nginx-proxy/README.md

         --hostname www_proxy \
         gentoobb/nginx-proxy

+For persistent ssl certificates use:

+    $ docker run -d -t \
+        -p 80:80 \
+        -p 443:443 \
+        -v /docker_proxy_certs:/etc/nginx/ssl
+        --name www_proxy \
+        --hostname www_proxy \
+        gentoobb/nginx-proxy

+The default proxy certs are generated in localhost/, certs for each vhost are expected in $VIRTUAL_HOST/.
+Symlinks to the default cert are created on config change.
+Replace with your own certs as needed.

 Now start the required nginx-proxy-conf container that handles auto-configuration of the proxy:

     $ docker run -d \